 When setting aside a provision may be appropriate

 It is important to note that this is a very difficult area and it would be necessary to ascertain all the facts and circumstances of a case, together with any evidence that such arrangements would not have existed between third parties, before concluding that a provision should be set aside.
 Any evidence of the provision and the price that would have existed would also have to be considered.
-In all such instances, consult the Transfer Pricing Team at CTIAA Business International.
+In all such instances, consult the Transfer Pricing Team at CTIS Business International.